 Action Being Taken to Protect Against the Novel Coronavirus

-We will follow a similar protocol should a stakeholder exhibit symptoms of the virus.
-The stakeholder will be sent to the local health agency immediately for testing and will not be permitted to return to a facility until medically cleared.
-Our stakeholders are following general infection control procedures, as well as those instructed by the CDC and other government agencies which include: screening all stakeholders and residents daily for symptoms of the virus, hand washing, cleaning equipment, and utilizing face masks and other protective equipment in the event a resident exhibits symptoms of the virus or a facility accepts a resident with a confirmed case.
+We follow a similar protocol should a stakeholder exhibit symptoms of the virus.
+Stakeholders are screened daily and those exhibiting symptoms are immediately sent home and tested for the virus per the recommendations of the local health department.
+Those exhibiting symptoms or who test positive will not be permitted to return to a facility until medically cleared in accordance with federal and state requirements.
+Our stakeholders are following government-mandated infection control procedures, as well as those instructed by the CDC which include: screening all stakeholders and residents daily for symptoms of the virus, hand washing, cleaning equipment, and utilizing face masks and other protective equipment.

-We also will notify all required local health agencies of any suspected exposures we encounter and follow the local health agency’s protocol in notifying other potentially exposed residents, families, and stakeholders.
+We also notify all required local health departments and government agencies about any positive residents or stakeholders and follow government protocols in notifying other potentially exposed residents, their families, and stakeholders.